27 Balayage Hairstyles For Black Hair

 Ooh, this deep red.
 We would kill for hair like this.
 The crimson highlights are woven into the black hair with fiery orange undertones, making this the style for lovers of bold warm hair colors.
 The highlights are generously placed very close to the roots on layered locks to create a flaming masterpiece.

-16. Triton’s Fury Blue Balayage On Black Hair
+18. Triton’s Fury Blue Balayage For Black Hair

-17. Midnight Shadows Blue Balayage On Black Hair
+19. Midnight Shadows Blue Balayage For Black Hair

-This straight A-line bob is what dreams are made of.
+This asymmetrical pixie is what dreams are made of.
 The style incorporates a smooth root-melt that has been blended out to the darkest blue with subtle teal highlights that add dimension.
 This is the perfect style for fine straight hair to add the appearance of volume.
 And the fact that it looks totally badass does not hurt one bit.

-18. Poseidon’s Whispers Blue Root-Melt Balayage On Black Hair
+20. Poseidon’s Whispers Blue Root-Melt Balayage For Black Hair

 We just can’t get enough of these blue balayage styles.
 This navy blue with teal undertones couldn’t be any more perfect.
 This is the perfect style for women who want a bold blue without straying too far from their natural hair color.
 The black effortlessly blends into the dark blue that further transitions to a lighter shade – putting its wonderful undertones on display.

-19. Hints Of Blue Balayage On Black Hair
+21. Hints Of Blue Balayage For Black Hair

 This style is so subtle, yet so bold.
 If you love your black hair but are dying to let out your inner mermaid in the subtlest way possible, this is the style for you.
 The blue highlights are judiciously placed around the mid-lengths and tips to create this beautiful style.
 If you love unnatural colors but can’t go all the way because of work or college, this style is meant for you.